Thursday, July 28

 Rainbow Lorikeet Facts

 Have you ever heard about the Rainbow Lorikeet?
 The Rainbow Lorikeet is from the parrot family.
-It is a very beautiful and vibrant colored parrot.
-If you ever visit Australia, Indonesia, or New Guinea you just may be lucky enough to see some Rainbow Lorikeets.
-As brightly colored as they are they would be hard to miss.
+It is a beautiful and vibrant colored parrot.
+If you ever visit Australia, Indonesia, or New Guinea, you may be lucky to see some Rainbow Lorikeets.
+As brightly colored as they are, they would be hard to miss.

 What is your favorite type of bird?